PLR2388/parse-server-sendinblue-email-adapter/README.md

-This is a fork from  @seeck/parse-server-sendinblue-email-adapter, the original repo stopped working and maintainance.
-Now you can use this repo instead.
+This is a fork from  @seeck/parse-server-sendinblue-email-adapter

-# @seeck/parse-server-sendinblue-email-adapter
+# @plr2388/parse-server-sendinblue-email-adapter
-Used to send Parse Server password reset emails, and verification emails through Brevo
+Used to send Parse Server password reset emails, and verification emails through Brevo (formerly Sendinblue)

 ### Installation
 ```
-npm install @seeck/parse-server-sendinblue-email-adapter --save
+npm install @plr2388/parse-server-sendinblue-email-adapter --save
 ```

 ### Configuration